Accessible-Routes/Webb-App/RitikaTutorial/README.md

 ## Hooks
 Hooks are an important part of React.
 They allow funciton components to have access to React features including state.
 They usually begin with the word "use."

+## Accessible Routes Notes
+As of 2/16/24 the Accessible Routes website is stored in Website/webb directory.
+If this is your first time running the application, do npm install.
+Otherwise type in npm start run to launch the website.

 Sources:
 https://react.dev/learn#rendering-lists